Pause Squats: Proper Form, How To & Benefits

 Begin Counting the Pauses When the Hips are Motionless

-An effective pause in a paused squat is when the hips remain still.
-A common mistake is when lifters believe they are halting, but their hips continue lowering.
+An effective pause occurs when the hips remain motionless.
+Avoid the common mistake of thinking you've halted when your hips continue lowering.

 A person working out with pause squats at the gym